thelfer/tfel/docs/web/Burger_EDF_CIWAP_2021.md

 behaviour compiles despite `MFront`' evolutions and that the `MTest`' tests gives the same results.

-It is also worth mentionning that each test is executed \(5\) times which differents roundings modes (including a so-called random rounding mode where the rounding mode is changed a various predefined steps by `MTest`), providing a basic and naive check of the numerical stability of the results.
+It is also worth mentioning that each test is executed \(5\) times which different roundings modes (including a so-called random rounding mode where the rounding mode is changed a various predefined steps by `MTest`), providing a basic and naive check of the numerical stability of the results.